longkun-dev/springboot-demo/README.md

 # springboot-demo
-To learn how to use docker, jenkins, etc.
+To learn how to use docker, jenkins, rocketmq, etc.

 ## steps:
 * import dependencies